The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 Kitchen and Bathroom Cleaning

-Kitchen: Mix a solution of TSP with warm water to clean countertops (non-stone), floors, stovetops, and even the greasy surface above the range hood.
-Always rinse thoroughly to avoid leaving residues.
+Kitchen: Mix TSP with warm water to clean countertops (non-stone), floors, stovetops, and the greasy surface above the range hood.
+Always rinse thoroughly.

-Bathroom: Use TSP to remove soap scum, mildew, and mineral deposits from tiles and shower curtains.
-Make sure to ventilate the area well because TSP’s strong alkalinity can irritate mucous membranes if inhaled in large amounts.
+Bathroom: Remove soap scum, mildew, and mineral deposits from tiles and shower curtains.
+Ensure good ventilation, as TSP can irritate mucous membranes if inhaled.

 Walls and Ceilings

-Before painting or just as a deep cleaning measure, TSP is excellent for removing accumulated dust, soot, or nicotine stains from walls and ceilings.
-It leaves the surface ready to be primed or painted.
-However, note that it can dull or slightly etch glossy paint, so test a small area first if preserving the existing finish is a priority.
+TSP is excellent for removing dust, soot, or nicotine stains before painting or for a deep clean.
+Note that it can dull glossy paint; test a small area if preserving the existing finish is crucial.

 Outdoor Furniture